invoier/coding-assignments/fullstack-react/README.md

 ## Frontend Requirements

+### Inputs
+1) Input field 1  - Search for invoices with a given Invoice Owner
+2) Dropdown that should be able to filter status a list of invoice
+3) Input field 2 - Find a speficic invoice with a given invoiceId

+When the user doesn't have any input or clears the input, the input fields should be shown in the middle of the page

+When the user starts typing into the Input field 1, make an Backend API call to fetch the results and display them in the form of something that is a not a table.
+The data should be cached.

+Here are some of the items that you should take care of

+* Add debounce (feel free to import from lodash).
+Make the API calls only if the user has typed 3 or more characters.
+* If the user changes the "Filter" value in the dropdown and user has 3 or more characters in the input already, it should refresh the results.
+* If the user clears the input or types less than three characters, clear the results and show the empty screen.

+Consider all the states: initial, loading, error,... and inform the user about it.

 ## Backend Requirements

 Write an backend API endpoint which stores and handles invoice data.
 The invoices contains:

+InvoiceId
 InvoiceStatus
 InvoiceValue
 InvoiceExpireDate